Day Trader

 I have heard that the "covered call" techniques taught by companies such as CSE can be very lucrative,even in a down market.
 And that you can on average earn as much as 5-6% returns daily?
 Even with some extensive ongoing training,is this possible?

-Asked by DavidB over 9 years ago
+Asked by DavidB almost 10 years ago

 If I have a stock that has doubled but is expected to possibly triple or more.. should I sell it and take the profit then buy more or just just let it ride till it gets to the target price?

-Asked by dok0619 about 5 years ago
+Asked by dok0619 over 5 years ago

 What time does daily candle for forex opens and closes ?
 Does the chart changes in a few days or few weeks or it remains same forever ?